 Two types of scheduling algorithms are available.
-Tasks can be scheduled strict priority order or time-sliced within in priority.
+Tasks can be scheduled in strict priority order or time-sliced within priority.
 In the former case, if two tasks of equal priority are started, a task remains active until it relinquishes control of the processor.
 Assign priorities carefully so that tasks that do not frequently relinquish control of the processor do not inadvertently lock out other tasks.
 A task can relinquish control in one of the following ways:

-• Task is paused by the console operator.

-- Task is cancelled by the operator or another task. - A higher priority task becomes ready because of some external event. - Task executes an SVC that places it in wait, pause, or dormant state.
+- The task is paused by the console operator. - The task is cancelled by the operator or another task. - A higher priority task becomes ready because of some external event. - Task executes an SVC that places it in wait, pause or dormant state. - The task is executing a Reschedule (RSCH) instruction.

 Rather than scheduling on a strict priority basis, tasks can be time-sliced within priority.
 This option allows the user to ensure that tasks of equal priority receive equal shares of processor time.
 When a task becomes ready, it is queued on a round-robin basis behind all ready tasks of equal priority.
-For Model 3200MPS Systems, the task can elect to relinquish the remainder of the time-slice by use of the Reschedule (RSCH) instruction.
+For Model 3200MPS Systems, the task can elect to relinquish the remainder of the time-slice by use of the RSCH instruction.